AVIM Program FAQs

 I have aviation training from the U.S. military.
 Does any of that count toward the FAA Mechanic's Certificate?

-All military and prior experience will be evaluated on a case-by-case basis; send all military transcripts and any other documentation to Daniel Smith dsmith001@sdccd.edu.
+All military and prior experience will be evaluated on a case-by-case basis.
+Contact Counselor Lisa Clarke lclarke@sdccd.edu to create an “education plan” and for assistance transferring military experience and/or credit from other schools.
+Include your student ID number in all communications.
 Depending on your job specialty, you may qualify to test for Airframe and/or Powerplant already.
 Contact your local FAA FSDO for more information on military equivalency.

 Where do I sign up for classes?